PHT-Medic/train-container-library/README.md

 2. After executing the train the updated results need to be encrypted and the train configuration needs to be updated to reflect the current state ->`post-run`.

+To function properly the protocol expects two ennvironment variables to be set:
+1. `STATION_ID` String identifier that has public key/s registered with the central service
+2. `RSA_STATON_PRIVATE_KEY` Hex string containing the private key to be used for decryption and signing.

 ### Pre-run protocol